Accessing Transactional Data

 } while (query.cursor !== null);

-Pending transactions are served from a separate endpoint, and contain less information than transactions that have been fully resolved.
-This is because NZ banks typically do not serve a consistent view of pending transactions (eg. the date and description often change).
-When working with pending transactions, it is recommended that you completely rebuild your local copy of this data (i.e. delete then re-create) each time you refresh it from this endpoint.
+Pending transactions are transactions that are still being processed by the bank.
+These transactions are made available at a separate endpoint and contain less information than transactions that have been settled.
+For example, pending transactions are not assigned a unique identifier and are not enriched by Akahu.
+This is because New Zealand banks typically do not serve a consistent view of pending transactions.
+Pending transactions are liable to change significantly as they are processed, so it would be misleading to assign them a unique identifier.
+When working with pending transactions it is recommended that you completely rebuild your local copy of this data (i.e. delete then re-create) each time you query them from Akahu.

 Conclusion